paolo-torres/interview-prep/system_design/tagged/bloomberg/bloomberg.md

 Hi, I was asked to design some kind of logging system that takes data from some kind of services and later writes it to the database.
 The input was a stream of stocks.
 Idk what their expectation was but I used Distributed queues to approach this question

+Also provide UI reports based on their search.

 https://leetcode.com/discuss/interview-question/system-design/622704/Design-a-system-to-store-and-retrieve-logs-for-all-of-eBay

 ---